Toyokawa Inari (Myogonji Temple) 豊川稲荷

 With literally thousands of stone foxes dressed in bright red bibs perched throughout this massive multi-faith shrine, Toyokawa Inari is one of Japan's most interesting and picturesque religious sites.
-Although many of its structures are Shinto, this is actually a Buddhist temple of the Soto sect, created during the period of religious syncretism that extended from when Buddhism first took a foothold in Japan to the Meiji Restoration.
+Although many of its structures are Shinto, this is actually a Buddhist temple of the Soto sect, created during the period of religious syncretism spanning the initial period when Buddhism first took a foothold in Japan to the Meiji Restoration.

 The monk Tokai Geki founded Toyokawa Inari Shrine in 1441

 Toyokawa Inari is accessible by train.

 Take the Toyohashi bound train from Meitetsu Nagoya Station .
 At Ko Station, change to a train bound for Toyokawa-inari Station.
 The shrine is a three-minute walk from there.

 The entrance to Toyokawa Inari features a huge 4.5-meter-high door crafted from a single slab of wood, and you are welcomed by both a Shinto torii gate and a pair of ferocious Buddhist Nio temple guardians.

 After offering your prayers to your faith of choice, or simply marveling at the impressive structures, follow the path down the steps to the right of the main shrine.
 Here you will find Myogen Temple, which houses the effigy of the Thousand-Handed Senju Kannon, a sight that most of the shrine's six million annual visitors miss.

 From there, go through the sacred copse and behind the Okuno-in pavilion, past the winding paths lined with flags flown as votive offerings.
 You'll find the Reiko-Zuka, a hillside covered in red-bibbed stone foxes, the messengers to the gods.

-The street directly before the shrine’s entrance contains a wide range of restaurants as well as stores filled with souvenirs.
-Try the Inari zushi— sweet pouches of fried tofu filled with sushi rice—which are believed to be a favorite of Toyokawa Inari’s stone foxes.
+The street directly before the shrine's entrance contains a wide range of restaurants and souvenir shops.
+Try the Inari zushi—sweet pouches of fried tofu filled with sushi rice—which are believed to be a favorite of Toyokawa Inari's stone foxes.